BLCM/bl3hotfixes/README.md

   grammatical errors.
   ([GBX Post](https://borderlands.com/en-US/news/2020-06-18-borderlands-3-hotfixes-june-18/),
   [Local Archive](gbx_info_archive/2020-06-18-hotfixes.md))
-* **2020-06-25**: 10th announced patch (EGS reported version `1.0.10_CL_2234726_Borderlands_3`
+* **2020-06-25**: 10th announced patch (EGS build version `OAK-PATCHDIESEL0-103-CL2234726`,
-  (other version info forthcoming)), 35th announced hotfixes, release of DLC3 (Bounty of Blood), and Mayhem 2.0 Tweaks Phase 2.
+  EGS reported version `1.0.10_CL_2234726_Borderlands_3`, Steam build version `OAK-PATCHWIN640-59-CL2234726`), 35th announced hotfixes, release of DLC3 (Bounty of Blood), Mayhem 2.0 Tweaks Phase 2, and level cap increase to 60.
 The patch and the rollout of DLC3 were probably separated by a bit of time, but they happened within an hour or two of each other.
   ([GBX Post](https://borderlands.com/en-US/news/2020-06-25-borderlands-3-patch-hotfixes-june-25/),
   [Local Archive](gbx_info_archive/2020-06-25-hotfixes_and_dlc3.md))
   * A separate hotfix a little while later fixed some issues with Zane's Digi-Clones and Moze's